2. Sketching and Inking

 Using the [Pencil] tool, I will begin sketching the rough draft onto the canvas.

-(1) Select the [Pencil] tool from the [Tool] palette, and then select [Pencil] or [Darker pencil] from the [Sub tool] palette.
+① Select the [Sketch] tool from the [Tool] palette, and then select [Pencil] from the [Sub Tool] palette.

-(2) Adjust the brush size of the [Pencil] tool.
+② Adjust the brush size of the [Sketch] tool.

-You can adjust this from the [Tool property] palette or select a size from the [Brush size] palette.
+You can adjust the size by using the [Tool Sliders] palette on the bottom left, the [Brush Size] slider on the [Tool Property] palette or by selecting a size on the [Brush size] palette.

 Note: